structured-org/aum-oracle/contracts/jupiter-aum/README.md

 Updates general and consensus configuration.
 Only callable by the contract owner.
 All fields are optional.

 ### `PublishData`
-Allows a registered oracle to publish Jupiter AUM data.
+Allows a registered messenger to publish Jupiter AUM data.
 If consensus is reached, the data is finalized and exposed via queries.

 ## Query Messages